balderdashy/sails-docs/concepts/Sessions/sessions.md

-# Understanding Sessions in Sails
+# Understanding sessions in Sails

 For our purposes **sessions** are synonymous with a few components that together allow you to store information about a user agent between requests.